 module help signalp

-To use SignalP, include a command like this in your batch script to load the SignalP module:
+To use SignalP, include a command like this in your batch script or interactive session to load the SignalP module:

 module load signalp